-Most men and women who come to Regeneration want to know how to change their lives, how to break old patterns and replace them with new, healthy ones.
-The information we teach is incredibly valuable.
+Most men and women who come to Regeneration want to know how to change their lives, how to break old patterns and replace them with new, healthy, holy ones.
+To that end, the information we teach is incredibly valuable.

 Valuable, but nowhere near enough.

 Knowledge is not life, and knowing about life is not the same as having life.